MoldyMacaroniX/gd-website/src/posts/will-2-2-release-on-2-22-22.md

 >
 > <cite>Vortrox</cite>

 Vortrox also mentions the fact that 2/22/2022 is the perfect two's day, featuring seven different two's in one day, which will probably be the record for millenniums!
 (Context: 2/22/2222 is on a Saturday.)
-Anyways, thanks for reading my theory, and remember, this is just a theory...A GEOMETRY DASH THEORY, thanks for reading...
+Anyway, thanks for reading my theory.